Usamaliaquat123/Barcode-Scanner-App/README.md

-#This app is in Beta Release
+This app is in Beta Release

 and Not Yet Completed.
-Developers Working on it
+Developers Working on it...